April 28, 2024

 Date Activity Location

-March - May park entrance and trail work Bidwell Sanctuary
+May - June park entrance and trail work Bidwell Sanctuary

-March - May Black Locust removal Croissant Sanctuary
+May - June Black Locust removal Croissant Sanctuary

-March - May entrance and trail work, prairie restoration Loznak Sanctuary
+May - June entrance and trail work, prairie restoration Loznak Sanctuary

-March - May invasive weed removal Dead End Woods Sanctuary
+May - June invasive weed removal Dead End Woods Sanctuary

 Clyde Historical Society

 The Clyde Historical Society meets on the third Thursday of each month.
-The next meeting is March 21 at 6:30 pm at the Ruby Lions Club Hall located at 4535 Brott Road in Ruby.
+The next meeting is May 16 at 6:30 pm at the Ruby Lions Club Hall located at 4535 Brott Road in Ruby.
 Before the meeting, the public is invited to join them for pulled pork sandwiches at 6:00 pm.
 The Clyde Historical Society promotes history education and preservation in Clyde Township.
 Old maps and other historical items are always on display at the old hall.

 For more information, see the Clyde Historical Society Facebook page at: